sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/01-computers.md

 (manufactured by Intel).
 Therefore its structure is referred to as "x86 architecture".

-An alternate system was Macintosh (introduced by Apply).
+An alternate system was Macintosh (introduced by Apple).
 Due to differences in hardware architecture between x86 and Macintosh, software used by these systems were not portable to the other.